alfiedotwtf/AABillFAQ/README.md

 We note the following about who is authorised to give what:

-* Technical assistance notices must be given by the Director-General of Security or the chief officer of an interception agency.
+* Technical assistance notices must be given the Director-General of Security or the chief officer of an interception agency.
 If the technical assistance notice is given by the chief officer of an interception agency, it must be approved by the Australian Federal Police Commissioner.

 * Technical capability notices may only be given by the Attorney General, in accordance with a request made by the Director-General of Security or the chief officer of an interception agency.
-The Minister for Home Affairs must also approve the technical capability notice.
+The Communications Minister must also approve the technical capability notice.

-The Attorney General can probably delegate this authority, but there should be some indication that this has happened in the notice itself.
+* The Attorney General can probably delegate this authority, but there should be some indication that this has happened in the notice itself.

-Prior to giving the technical capability notice, the Attorney General is required to consult the designated communications provider.
+* Prior to giving the technical capability notice, the Attorney General is required to consult the designated communications provider.
 The provider may request that assessors be appointed to determine whether the notice should be given.

 In general, Sch 1 notices must be in writing, except in certain circumstances, such as an imminent risk of serious harm or substantial damage to property, or